Ugly logos mean an ugly brand. Who needs that?By Tom Dougherty

 Different and better

-Your strategic logo says who you are for.
+Your strategic logo says who you are for as well as your corporate identity.
 It speaks to the emotional connection to your prospects and customers.
 Create your logo to persuade.
 Incorporate your difference with the switching trigger and you are on to something.

 Here is an example that is WRONG on so many levels